FastAccounting/nobunaga/README.md

     --confidence_threshold 0.7
 ```

-Then, you can get below files
+Then, you can get the below files
 - error distribution
 - class error matrix
 - error files with error label